The Tax-Efficient Charitable Giving Guide for High-Income Earners

 • The standard deduction increases may reduce the benefit for smaller donations.

-How Preserving Historically Signficant Items Can Supports Tax-Efficient Charitable Giving
+How Preserving Historically Significant Items Can Supports Tax-Efficient Charitable Giving

 Preserving Historically Significant Items (HSI) offers a unique avenue for high-income earners to engage in tax-efficient charitable giving.
 By investing in culturally or historically valuable items, individuals and organizations can support preservation efforts while maximizing their tax benefits.
 When these items are donated to qualified institutions, such as museums, universities, or cultural organizations, donors can unlock substantial charitable tax deductions.
 Here's how HSI can enhance your charitable giving strategy: